 Mullen was able to salvage a better-than-expected 2018 recruiting class by getting key players such as WR Jacob Copeland, QB Emory Jones, and DL Malik Langham to commit or recommit to the Gators.
 Signing a class of 19 players with a composite national rank of 11 was a significant accomplishment, providing the impetus to start building momentum for the 2019 recruiting class, and also excitement in the fan base.

 There is more talent on hand on the offensive side of the ball than recent results have indicated.
 There is plenty of skill position talent, but if the QB position and O-Line don’t at least perform adequately, it could be another ugly product.
-The QB depth chart that does not inspire.
-Feleipe Franks may be mentally damaged goods along with not being a fit for Mullen’s Spread offense, Kyle Trask seemingly has the mental capacity to understand the offense but has zero college snaps, while Jones has the athletic ability and familiarity with the style of offense but zero experience other than one spring practice.
+The QB depth chart does not inspire optimism.
+Feleipe Franks may be mentally damaged goods along with not being a fit for Mullen’s Spread offense; Kyle Trask seemingly has the mental capacity to understand the offense but has zero college snaps; Jones has the athletic ability and familiarity with the style of offense but zero experience other than one spring practice.
 It’s Mullen’s job, along with the new staff, to instill confidence in the players and put them in position to succeed.
 Most of the attention will certainly be on his development of the QB position.
-His track record in developing various styles of players into productive, SEC-level QBs is undeniable, but he has a unique a challenging task to find someone in the current QB room to take the lead and perform.
+His track record in developing various styles of players into productive, SEC-level QBs is undeniable, but he has a unique and challenging task to find someone in the current QB room to take the lead and perform.
 There is plenty of talent at the skill positions to help take some pressure off, but unless someone comes forward to provide some balance with a functional passing game and occasional effective running, this could be another disappointing season ahead, renewing the disenchantment of Gator Nation.

 Fortunately there is plenty of SEC-level talent on defense to (again) shoulder a majority of the load with even a modicum of help and consistency from the offense.
 There is experience along the D-Line and playmaking ability in the secondary.
 If the defensive staff can get decent play out of a nondescript LB corps, this should be another solid Gator defense.